demisto/content/Packs/Gurucul/Integrations/GuruculGRA/README.md

-This is the Gurucul GRA integration for getting started and learn how to build an integration with Cortex XSOAR.
+In this tutorial, learn how to integrate GRA with Cortex XSOAR.
 You can check the Design Document of this integration [here](https://docs.google.com/document/d/1wETtBEKg37PHNU8tYeB56M1LE314ux086z3HFeF_cX0).

 Please make sure you look at the integration source code and comments.